Geezer Butler: Career

+Butler joined his first band, the Ruums, named after an Arthur Porges science fiction story, in 1965.
+His first professional gig was with the Ruums at the Parochial Hall in Erdington, where they performed covers of various Merseybeat bands.
+The Ruums would perform only a handful of local gigs before breaking up, but it was long enough for Butler to decide that he wanted to devote his life to music.

-Butler formed his first band, Rare Breed, in late 1967, with John "Ozzy" Osbourne soon joining as lead vocalist.
-At that time, Butler was dating a girl who lived near Tony Iommi, and Iommi's earliest memories of Butler involved seeing him walking past his house every day to visit her.
+In late 1967, Butler formed the band The Rare Breed, with an acquaintance named Ozzy Osbourne soon joining as lead vocalist.
+At that time, Butler was dating a girl named Georgina who lived near Tony Iommi, and Iommi's earliest memories of Butler involved seeing him walking past his house every day to visit her.
+Georgina would later become Butler's first wife.
 Later, Iommi and Butler became acquainted when their bands played at a nearby nightclub.
-Separated for a time, Osbourne and Butler reunited in the blues foursome, Polka Tulk, along with guitarist Iommi and drummer Bill Ward, both of whom had recently left the band Mythology.
-They renamed their new band Earth, but a band already existed in the small-time English circuit with the same name, so they were forced to change the name yet again.
+Separated after The Rare Breed disbanded, Butler and Osbourne reunited to form the blues foursome Polka Tulk, along with guitarist Iommi and drummer Bill Ward, both of whom had recently left a local blues band called Mythology.
+Polka Tulk was soon rebranded as Earth, but a band already existed in the small-time English circuit with the same name, so they were forced to change the name again to avoid confusion.
 Inspired by the popular Boris Karloff horror film of the same name, Butler suggested the name Black Sabbath in early 1969.

-Inspired by John Lennon, Butler played rhythm guitar in his pre-Sabbath days, including with Rare Breed.
+Inspired by John Lennon, Butler played rhythm guitar in his pre-Sabbath days, including with The Rare Breed.
 When Sabbath was formed, Iommi made it clear that he did not want to play with another guitarist, so Butler moved to bass.
 According to Butler, "I'd never played bass until I was on stage at the first gig that we played.
 Borrowed the bass guitar off one of my friends and it only had three strings on it."
 Butler lists Jack Bruce of Cream as his biggest influence as a bassist.
 Iommi described Butler as being "from another planet" in the band's early days; he took LSD, wore Indian hippie dresses, and was very peaceful.
-At the time Black Sabbath was formed, Butler was studying to become an accountant, and this training resulted in him managing the band's finances in the early days.
+At the time Black Sabbath was formed, Butler had been hired by a Birmingham steel company to train in the accounting department, and this business experience resulted in him managing the band's finances in the early days.